Choosing Ebook Topics To Write About? Find Ideas In Blog Posts You’ve Already Written, Competitors’ Ebooks, And What Audiences Want To Have Solved.

 On this post, we, at Solohacks Academy, have given you ten smashing ideas to get started with ebook topics.
 Starting on that ebook you’ve always wanted to write could be the beginning of a journey you’ll learn and earn hugely from.

-1. Look at your most popular blog post topics: see if they can extend into longer and meatier ebooks
+1. See if your blog posts can extend into longer and meatier ebooks

 Before you begin to think of writing and publishing ebooks, you may have started writing a lot of blog posts.
 Most online marketers start that way.
 If you have gone down this route, see if you can track the performance of your blog posts on Google Analytics to see which ones have been the most popular posts.